PaddlePaddle/PaddleDetection/configs/mot/jde/README.md

 ## Introduction

-[Joint Detection and Embedding](https://arxiv.org/abs/1909.12605)(JDE) is a fast and high-performance multiple-object tracker that learns the object detection task and appearance embedding task simutaneously in a shared neural network.
+[JDE](https://arxiv.org/abs/1909.12605) (Joint Detection and Embedding) is a fast and high-performance multiple-object tracker that learns the object detection task and appearance embedding task simutaneously in a shared neural network.
 <div align="center">
   <img src="../../../docs/images/mot16_jde.gif" width=500 />
 </div>